ROOTBABU/rootbabu.github.io/docs/assets/markdown/globally-available-variables.md

 ## Block properties

-Block properties are global variables in Solidity that provide information about the current block, such as the block number, timestamp, difficulty, gas limit, and coinbase address.
+`Block properties` are global variables that provide information about the `current block`, such as the `block number`, `timestamp`, `difficulty`, `gas limit`, and `coinbase address`.
 These variables are part of the block object, which is a global object that is available in all Solidity functions.

 | name(type)                      | functionality/what it contains                      | Use Case                                                                                                                                                            |
 |---------------------------------|-----------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|